 Field Ecology: Skills for Science and Beyond Overview

-Students will take away advanced skills in research design, data analysis, writing, science communication, modeling, and collaborative research – all in the breath-taking tropical setting that is Costa Rica.
+Students will take away advanced skills in research design, data analysis, writing, science communication, and collaborative research – all in the breath-taking tropical setting that is Costa Rica.
 Long days and late nights, filled with science.
-The 2016 course will place emphasis on research and analysis tools as well as science communication.
+The 2017 course will place emphasis on research and analysis tools as well as science communication.
 We guarantee that you will return to your home institution a better scientist.
 Who could ask for more?!

 Course participants are eligible for pilot and research awards provided by the OTS Fellowship program.
 Students most complete the course successfully to be eligible.
 For more information click here